Ernst Boepple: Director of Nazi publishing enterprise

 In November 1923 Ernst Boepple took part in the Beer Hall Putsch.

 World War II

-When Hans Schemm died after an aircraft crash, Boepple became the Bavarian Minister for Culture until the invasion of Poland in 1939.
+When Hans Schemm died in 1935 after an aircraft crash, Boepple became the Bavarian Minister for Culture until the invasion of Poland in 1939.
 In 1940 he again served in the military.
 On 1 September 1941 he was appointed the State Secretary of the General Government in occupied Poland, serving as deputy to Deputy Governor Josef Bühler.
-Boepple was deeply implicated in the Final Solution as the deputy to Bühler and also held rank in the SS, being an SS-Oberführer (senior colonel).
+Boepple was deeply implicated in the Final Solution as the deputy to Bühler and also held rank in the Schutzstaffel, being an SS-Oberführer (senior colonel).

 Several months after Germany's surrender, Boepple was arrested by U.S. soldiers in Bavaria.
 He was extradited to Poland in 1947, where he was sentenced to death by a Polish court on 14 December 1949.
-Boepple and hanged on 15 December 1950.
+Boepple was hanged on 15 December 1950.